-ROCE can be useful when making comparisons, such as between similar companies.
-Galp Energia SGPS’s ROCE appears to be substantially greater than the 8.9% average in the Oil and Gas industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
+One way to assess ROCE is to compare similar companies.
+Using our data, we find that Galp Energia SGPS's ROCE is meaningfully better than the 9.4% average in the Oil and Gas industry.
+I think that's good to see, since it implies the company is better than other companies at making the most of its capital.
 Regardless of where Galp Energia SGPS sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-Remember that this metric is backwards looking – it shows what has happened in the past, and does not accurately predict the future.
-Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-ROCE is, after all, simply a snap shot of a single year.
-Remember that most companies like Galp Energia SGPS are cyclical businesses.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
+ROCE is only a point-in-time measure.
+We note Galp Energia SGPS could be considered a cyclical business.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Galp Energia SGPS.